-Creatine Benefits: Your Brain
+Creatine Benefits: Brain Health

 Creatine's ability to help your brain is one of the most recent -- and compelling -- benefits of creatine.
 It appears that creatine can help maintain brain health by fighting against neuron death.
 Cells in your brain can deteriorate over time, but creatine supplies energy to help protect cells so they can live longer.
 This is especially interesting for anyone suffering from traumatic brain injury.
 Creatine also shows potential for limiting the frequency of headaches, fatigue, and dizziness.

-Creatine Benefits: Energy
+Creatine Benefits: Sustained Energy

 Your main source of energy for exercise and movement is ATP (adenosine triphosphate).
 You burn ATP quickly, which is why when you push hard fatigue can come fast.
 Enter creatine, which makes sure you don’t fade quickly, which means you can keep pushing harder during your activity of choice.
 Creatine acts like extra energy when you need it most, without any uncomfortable caffeine-like crash.

-Creatine Benefits: Muscles
+Creatine Benefits: Muscle Growth

 Creatine can help you grow bigger muscles by increasing water content in your muscle cells, which triggers genes involved in adding size.
 It also appears to improve your nitrogen balance, which is an essential component of helping transform protein into muscle.

-Creatine Benefits: Strength
+Creatine Benefits: Increased Strength

-Creatine Benefits: Speed
+Creatine Benefits: Cardio Boost

 The energy boost that you see with strength training also appears with short-burst running activities like sprints.
 If you’re doing quick burst activities (anything categorized as a “sprint”), then you can expect to see improvements to your speed, and you'll recover faster.
 This means you can perform multiple sprints at a higher intensity without seeing a decrease in performance.

-Creatine Benefits: Recovery
+Creatine Benefits: Muscle Recovery